Rabbit

 Diet Of Domestic Rabbits

 The diet of domestic rabbits is a crucial aspect of their overall health and well-being.
-Rabbits are herbivores, eating mostly high-fibre grass and other plants.
-During the summer, they eat grasses, herbs and field crops.
-Their preference is for wild grasses and weeds but they have taken to feeding on crops.
+Rabbits are herbivores, and their diet consists of 80 to 90 % unlimited fresh grass hay (timothy, orchard, brome, and oat), 10 to 15% fresh leafy greens, and 5% (a small, measured amount) of high-fibre pellets.
+This high-fibre, low-sugar diet aids in digestive health and prevents overgrown teeth, as well as prevents potential problems like gastrointestinal stasis or fur blockage.
+Rabbits need to eat small amounts frequently.
+Approximately 30 feeds, with 2 to 8 g of food each day, is normal.
+Their teeth are constantly growing and need to be continually worn down by eating.
+However, during the summer, they eat grasses, herbs and field crops.
+Their preference is for wild grasses and weeds, but they have taken to feeding on crops.
 During the winter, they eat herbage, twigs, buds and the bark of shrubs and young fruit trees.

 Behaviour And Lifestyle Of Domestic Rabbits

 One of the fascinating aspects of domestic rabbits is their unique reproductive capabilities.
 Unlike many other animals, rabbits can breed at a very young age.
-They can pregnant early in life, with some smaller breeds starting their reproductive life stage as early as 4 months of age.
-The approximate age of first mating is around 5-6 months of age and can continue to have young for 4 years.
+They can become pregnant early in life, with some smaller breeds starting their reproductive life stage as early as 4 to 5 months of age, while larger breeds' approximate age of first mating is around 5 to 8 months of age, and they can continue to have young for 4 years.
 This incredible fertility is one reason why rabbit populations can grow rapidly if not properly controlled.
 A female rabbit (doe) is fertile for all but about 3 days per month and will only produce an egg for insemination when mated by a male rabbit (buck) in sexual intercourse.
-Early morning and early evening are the most conducive time for mating.
+Just before breeding, the rabbits begin circling each other, and some nipping may occur.
+When the female isn't too interested in the male, they get involved in serious fights.
 A receptive doe will lift her tail and allow mating.
-Just before breeding, the rabbits begin circling each other and some nipping may occur.
-When the female isn't too interested in the male, they involved in serious fights.
+Early morning and early evening are the most conducive times for mating.

-When it comes to babies, the young are born in shallow burrows or nests lined with mama's fur and covered with brush or grass.
-Babies are born with their eyes and ears closed and completely furless.
-At that time, mother rabbits instinctually sense staying with their offspring and it would call a predator’s attention to the nest.
+When it comes to babies, the young are born in shallow burrows or nests lined with mama's fur and covered with brush or grass, and the process of birth is called knidling.
+Babies or kits are born with their eyes closed, completely furless, and helpless.
+At that time, mother rabbits nurse only once or twice a day for a few minutes, but the milk is highly nutritious.
+Additionally, they instinctively sense staying with their offspring, and it would call a predator’s attention to the nest.
 Adult rabbits have a scent, while babies do not yet have a strong scent.
 Domestic rabbits retain some of the genetic imprints of their wild European ancestors.
-However, these kindlings mature quickly and are ready to leave the nest after about two weeks to explore their surroundings.
+However, kits' eyes open around 10 days, and they mature quickly.
+They are ready to leave the nest after about 3 to 4 weeks to explore their surroundings and to try solid food, while they are fully weaned between 4 and 8 weeks.

-Most domestic rabbits can easily live to be on average 8 to 10 years old and many can live for up to 12 years.
-Breed, genetics, diet, gender, living conditions and consistent healthcare all play a role in determining lifespan.
-Unlike wild rabbits, who face constant stress and predators, domestic rabbits have regular access to food and safe places to hide.
+Yet, most domestic rabbits can easily live to be on average 8 to 12 years old, but some rabbits can live to 18 years or older.
+Smaller breeds often live longer, about 10 to 12 years, compared to giant breeds, which live about 5 to 7 years.
+Moreover, breed, genetics, diet, gender, living conditions and consistent healthcare all play a role in determining lifespan.
+Unlike wild rabbits, who faces constant stress and predators, domestic rabbits have regular access to food, safe places to hide from predators, and extreme weather, but indoor rabbits generally live longer than outdoor domestic rabbits.

 Predators And Threats Of Domestic Rabbits